An MLIR-Based Compilation Framework for Control Flow Management on Coarse Grained Reconfigurable Arrays: Related Works

-Figure \ref{fig:execution}.a illustrates the execution process for control flow management with reconfiguration.
-At the end of a basic block, if a control operation triggers a configuration signal from the branch operation, the control plane first reconfigures the instructions within the PEs.
-The instruction reconfiguration process introduces control overhead~\cite{app_stream,cfg_compile1}, denoted as \(D_c\).
-The required data for the newly configured basic block is either propagated from the producer PE of the previously executed block or loaded from memory, incurring additional data movement overhead, denoted as \(D_d\).
-Since control flow and data flow are fully decoupled, DFG mapping is independently applied to each basic block.
+Figure \ref{fig:execution}.a illustrates the execution process for control flow management with reconfiguration. {The gray bars represent the reconfiguration overhead associated with instruction and memory reconfiguration.} The instruction reconfiguration process introduces control overhead~\cite{app_stream,cfg_compile1}, denoted as \(D_c\).
+The data required for the newly configured basic block is propagated from the producer PE of the previously executed block or loaded from memory, incurring additional data movement overhead, denoted as \(D_d\).
+Since control flow and data flow are fully decoupled, DFG mapping is applied independently to each basic block.
 The innermost loop execution without control overhead is pipelined through modulo scheduling, as shown in Figures \ref{fig:execution}.c and \ref{fig:execution}.e.
-For sequential loops, reconfiguration is only performed during basic block switching, making it efficient with low reconfiguration overhead.
+For sequential loops, reconfiguration is performed only during basic block switching, making it efficient with low reconfiguration overhead.
 However, the overhead increases significantly for nested loops.
 Additionally, loops with branches face a major computational bottleneck, as each basic block must be fetched separately during runtime.
 This limitation is illustrated in Figure \ref{fig:execution}.g.